philippebaron4152/APC523-Final-Project/lammps/doc/src/Packages_list.rst

 contributing authors and written in a syntax and style consistent with the rest of LAMMPS.

-The "Examples" column is a subdirectory in the examples directory of the distribution which has one or more input scripts that use the package.
+The "Example" column is a sub-directory in the examples directory of the distribution which has an input script that uses the package.
 E.g. "peptide" refers to the examples/peptide directory; PACKAGES/atc refers
 to the examples/PACKAGES/atc directory.
-The "Lib" column indicates whether an extra library is needed to build and use the package:
+The "Library" column indicates whether an extra library is needed to build and use the package:

 * no  = no library